cykj40/nfl-fan-base-2/README.md

   ![badge](https://img.shields.io/badge/license-ISC--brightgreen)<br />

   ## Description
-  NFL fan base is a website for NFL enthusiast.
-Users when they arrive on the landing page are able to view the most updated news in the NFL.Users can sign up for an account.
-With an account users can view data from games from previous weeks.
+  NFL fan base is a website for the NFL enthusiast.
+When they arrive on the landing page, users are able to view the most updated news in the NFL.
+Users can sign up for an account where they can view data from games from the current week or previous weeks.

   ## Table of Contents
   * [Description](#description)